euhidaman/EmberVLM/README.md

 ## Dataset Setup

 > **Warning**: Ensure you have at least 100GB of free disk space before downloading all datasets.
-The full Incidents1M dataset alone requires approximately 50GB.

 ### Dataset Overview